dartmouth-cs98-23f/SimYou_LLM_Service/Docs/BotCreationQuestions.md

 ## Instructions
 You can create bots to fill your world to make it more interesting.
 You can stick to a theme, or mix and match characters.
 Feel free to give your bot the persona of a character from popular culture; in fact, that might give you a more interesting character.
 Answer these questions from the perspective of your bot.

-## Biographical questions (Bot creator should be in charge of doing these quickly on sign-up)
+## Biographical questions (Bot creator should be in charge of doing these quickly on bot-creation)

 1) What is your name?
 2) What is your age?